 Welcome to World of Harmony Music, where you’ll find zither music books and printable sheet music, as well as hand-painted pieces of art.
 All music books were written and printed in Colorado and Minnesota, my two home states.
 Every single item supports Headwaters Animal Shelter in Park Rapids, MN.
 Whether you’d like to teach music, give someone the gift of music, or learn to play an instrument yourself, you’ve come to the right place, and the shelter animals and I are glad you’re here.
 For every single zither book sold since 11/1/11, I have donated $1.11 to Headwaters Animal Shelter in Park Rapids, Minnesota, and I promise to continue doing so.
-Why $11.11?
+Why $11.11 for many items?
 Read how it all started.

 World of Harmony Music is a fun and easy way to perform and learn all about dozens of pieces of classical music as well as modern music and the folk tunes of various cultures.
 Whether you’d like this music for your own enjoyment and education, you’re home schooling, you’d like to teach children of your own, or you’d like to teach your own classes to students of any age, these books will make that goal so fun and easy!